PREGNANCY RESOURCES

 Here are some helpful links with tips on caring for your baby:

 Family planning services are covered under your MO Healthnet pharmacy benefit.
-Talk to your doctor about birth control options to find the best plan for you and your future.
+Talk to your doctor about birth control options that are right for you.

 - MO HealthNet covers most prescription prenatal vitamins, folic acid, and over-the-counter oral iron, with a prescription from a healthcare provider.
 Find a list of covered prescription prenatal vitamins here.
 Other prescription prenatal vitamins not on the list may be available with prior authorization.